SpecterOps/Nemesis/docs/nemesis_chart.md

 If you want customize the deployment (e.g., HTTP server URI, pod CPU/memory resources, Minio disk size), you need to download the `nemesis` chart's [values.yaml](https://github.com/SpecterOps/Nemesis/blob/main/helm/nemesis/values.yaml) file, edit it, and then run the `nemesis` chart using the customize values.
 You can do so with the following commands:

-1. Download the quickstart chart's `values.yaml`:
+1. Download the the Nemesis chart's `values.yaml`:
 ```bash
 helm show values --repo https://specterops.github.io/Nemesis/ nemesis > nemesis-values.yaml
 ```

 2. Edit `nemesis-values.yaml` as you need (e.g., using `vim`)

-3. Run the quickstart chart using the customized values:
+3. Run the Nemesis chart using the customized values:
 ```bash
 helm install --repo https://specterops.github.io/Nemesis/ nemesis nemesis --timeout '45m' -f nemesis-values.yaml
 ```